-The horses that guide the caissons keeping caskets of fallen company members at Arlington Countrywide Cemetery are getting a 45-day break around concerns for their wellbeing.
+The horses that guide the caissons keeping caskets of fallen company members atare getting a 45-day break around concerns for their wellbeing.

 The Army in a statement stated the suspension of the horses in the caisson platoon is intended to “prioritize the wellbeing of the herd.”
 The pause arrives after four horses of the device died in the past two several years.
 The horses’ residing ailments have gone through latest scrutiny.